alph4byt3/CTF-Stuff/Waffle-Land.md

 ![Home Page](https://github.com/alph4byt3/CTF-Stuff/blob/master/images/home.png)

 By placing a single ' in the search bar, I recieved an SQL Error.
 The error is kind enough to tell me the query used along with the table name of 'product' and the column name of 'name'

-I will use these names later to test for a UNION attack.

 ![SQL error](https://github.com/alph4byt3/CTF-Stuff/blob/master/images/sqlerror.png)